Inside the White Cube

 The artist’s interest in inverting value system is shown once more in 200g Gold, 62g Protein (2012) consisting of a solid gold egg carton containing one ordinary egg.
 The work questions the process by which value is assigned to objects, and in which art excels, imbuing objects and materials with meaning.
 It also carries more culturally specific references, specifically to the single child policy that has so profoundly shaped He Xiangyu’s generation in China.

 In contrast to the explicitly political nature of the artist’s earlier practice, Everything We Create is Not Ourselves (2013) is a deeply introspective and personal work.
-The piece consists of small copper casts from a mould the artist created by feeling the inside of his mouth with his tongue, and transposing this tactile sensation into a corresponding sculptural form.
+The piece consists of small bronze casts from a mould the artist created by feeling the inside of his mouth with his tongue, and transposing this tactile sensation into a corresponding sculptural form.
 An even more direct reference to the artist’s body is made through Wisdom Tower (2013), a small Chinese pagoda constructed using the artist’s wisdom teeth.